Disorder and quasiparticle interference in heavy-fermion materials

 Our results discussed above possess two important experimental implications.
 First, it is apparent from the contour plots of $\Delta s$ in Figs.~\ref{fig:j2u-0.7}(a) and \ref{fig:j147}(c) that already a small concentration of defects, indeed as small as 1\%, can essentially disorder the hybridization in the entire system.
-To quantify this, we consider a site, ${\bf r}$, as disordered when the hybridization $s({\bf r})$ deviates by more than 1\% from its value, $s_0$, in the clean system.
-We then find that for the case of non-magnetic defects shown in Fig.~\ref{fig:j2u-0.7}(a), 57.9\% of the sites are disordered, whereas for the case shown in Fig.~\ref{fig:j147}(c), 78.2\% of the sites are disordered.
+To quantify this, we consider the hybridization $s({\bf r})$ at a site ${\bf r}$ disordered when it deviates by more than 1\% from its value in the clean system (such a deviation corresponds to the experimental resolution limit in measuring the resulting changes in the energy width of the Kondo resonance \cite{All13}).
+We then find that for the case of nonmagnetic defects shown in Fig.~\ref{fig:j2u-0.7}(a), 57.9\% of the sites are disordered, whereas for the case shown in Fig.~\ref{fig:j147}(c), 78.2\% of the sites are disordered.
 This result provides an explanation for the strong disorder effects observed by Hamidian {\it et al.}\cite{Hamidian-11} in (weakly) 1\% Th-doped URu$_2$Si$_2$.

-Second, while the hybridization can be strongly disordered even for small concentration of defects, as discussed above, the spatially averaged density of states at $\omega=0$, and thus also the specific heat of the system, is hardly affected.
-For example, for the two most disordered cases shown in Figs.~\ref{fig:j2u-0.7}(a) and \ref{fig:j147}(c), the spatially averaged density of states decreases only by about 8\% for the system shown in Fig.~\ref{fig:j2u-0.7}(a), while the change is less than 0.1\% for the case shown in Fig.~\ref{fig:j147}(c).
-These changes are quantitatively consistent with the changes seen experimentally in the specific heat of heavy fermion materials with defect concentration of 1\%~\cite{Pikul}.
-Thus, we conclude that while the electronic structure of heavy fermion materials can be heavily disordered already by small concentration of defects, the disorder's main signature appears in the hybridization and $dI/dV$ patterns, while the spatially averaged specific heat undergoes only modest changes, thus explaining the apparent contradiction between spectroscopy and thermodynamics.
+Second, while the hybridization can be strongly disordered even for a small concentration of defects, the specific heat of the system is hardly affected.
+The specific heat is proportional to the spatially averaged density of states, \cite{Hewson} $\langle N_{tot}(r,\omega) \rangle = \langle N_{c}(r,\omega) \rangle + \langle N_{f}(r,\omega) \rangle$ at $\omega=0$, where $N_{c}, N_{f}$ are the density of states of the $c$- and $f$-quasiparticle bands, \cite{Yuan-12} respectively, and $\langle ...\rangle$ denotes spatial averaging.
+For the two most disordered cases shown in Figs.~\ref{fig:j2u-0.7}(a) and \ref{fig:j147}(c), the specific heat decreases only by about 8\% for the system in Fig.~\ref{fig:j2u-0.7}(a), while the change is less than 0.1\% for the case of Fig.~\ref{fig:j147}(c).
+These changes are quantitatively consistent with the changes seen experimentally in the specific heat of heavy-fermion materials with defect concentration of 1\%.~\cite{Pikul} Thus, we conclude that while the electronic structure of heavy-fermion materials can be heavily disordered already by small concentration of defects, the disorder's main signature appears in the hybridization and $dI/dV$ patterns, while the spatially averaged specific heat undergoes only modest changes, thus explaining the apparent contradiction between spectroscopy and thermodynamics.